 Triangle C Employment

 Triangle C is now accepting applications for all positions for the summer and/or winter season.
 We are glad that you are thinking about applying to be part of our team.
-As you start the application process, please be sure to read everything carefully and include all necessary information when applying.
+As you start the application process, please be sure to read everything within the job descriptions carefully and include all necessary information when applying.
 The appliation is availble for download near bottom of this page.

-After reading about us and you find yourself wanting be a full fledge member of our family as well as having a fantastic summer, winter, or both, download our aplication below and email it to the Triangle C Ranch office or snail mail it to our office after completion.
+After reading about us, and qualifying for the job descriptions, and you find yourself wanting be a full fledge member of our family as well as having a fantastic summer, winter, or both, download our aplication below and email it to the Triangle C Ranch office or snail mail it to our office after completion.
 Our staff members are very important to us and we look for warm, friendly people with a great attitude and a strong sense of integrity, who are willing to work hard, learn new things, and most of all have fun.
-Triangle C Ranch’s staff includes all ages 18 and over.
+Triangle C Ranch’s staff includes all ages 21 and over.
 We look forward to hearing from you.

 Must meet all requirments for employment

 • At least 21 years of age and have completed high school.

 • A U.S. citizen or have a J-1 work visa.

 • Available from May – August or December – April.